esammahdi/Voice-Verification/README.md

   - `user_id`: integer
   - `file`: file (voice sample to compare)
 - **Response**: Similarity score and voice embeddings

-For detailed API documentation, including request/response schemas and example usage, please refer to our [API Documentation](http://localhost:8000/docs) when the server is running.

 Known Issues and Limitations
 ----------------------------